MakeSchool-Tutorials/Node-Reddit-Clone/P09-Comments-On-Comments/content.md

 }
 ```

+## Pros

+* We can nest comments, and we'd always have this giant tree of comments every time we had it's parent post record.

+## Cons

-The pros of this would be we could nest comments, and we'd always have this giant tree of comments every time we had its parent post record.
-The con there would be when we asked for just the parent post, we will necessarily have to fetch and then send over the network that entire tree of comments.
-But so long as we don't have more than a few hundred comments it won't be too slow, and when we do get that kind of traffic (fingers crossed!), we can probably find a solution to speed things up, like excluding the comments field when we query our db for all the posts, and include it when we query for a single post.
+* When we ask for just the parent post, we will have to fetch and then send over the network that entire tree of comments.
+* As long as we don't have more than a few hundred comments, it won't be too slow.
+When we do get a high influx of traffic (fingers crossed!), we can probably find a solution to speed things up.
+For example, we could exclude the comments field when querying our DB for all posts, and include it when we query for a single post.

 # Another Strategy: Reference Comments, Embedded Replies

 There is always more than one way to skin a cat.

-What if we made comments (the first comments on posts) reference documents, but then we embedded all "replies" or comments on comments inside the top-level comments?
+What if we made comments (the first comments on posts) reference documents, but then we embedded all "replies" (comments on comments) inside the top-level comments?

 ```json
 /*POST*/